 Brunei’s coastline stretches about 161 kilometres long and with it constantly being swept by a series of rivers and canals, you can never go far without a body of water to chill out by.
 Most popular beaches are located in the Brunei-Muara district, each offering its own unique set of perks and facilities.
 The Muara Beach, for instance, is a classic weekend spot filled with picnic amenities, changing rooms and even a children’s playground.
 For a more personal touch with unspoilt beaches and rolling waves, visitors may enjoy Tungku Beach, along with its magnificent sunset views.
 Hit these beaches on a weekday and chances are you’ll probably have the sand and water all to yourself.

 - Muara Beach – a family favourite and a picnic retreat with food stalls that open over the weekends

 - Meragang Beach – a quiet, secluded spot perfect for morning jogs or long sunset strolls

 - Tungku Beach – a hot spot for surfers, surrounded by trees along with miles of wave breakers

 - Jerudong Beach – a popular site for watersports and diving enthusiasts with fresh-off-the-boat seafood available nearby

 - Seri Kenangan Beach – a unique beach situated between Tutong River and South China Sea; excellent for sunsets and barbecues

-- Serasa Beach – a narrow stretch of beach where the Serasa Watersports Complex can be found; prime for activities such as jet-skiing, windsurfing and kayaking
+- Serasa Beach – a narrow stretch of beach where the Serasa Watersports Complex can be found; prime activities include jet-skiing, windsurfing and kayaking